 Gifted and Talented Education

-Gifted and Talented Education, otherwise known as the GATE program, provides differentiated curriculum and instructional services to students who are identified as having abilities and/or potential for high performance.
+Gifted and Talented Education provides differentiated curriculum and instructional services to students who are identified as having abilities and/or potential for high performance.

-The mission of the Roseville City School District’s Gifted and Talented Education Program is to identify and serve gifted students.
+The mission of the Roseville City School District is to identify and serve gifted students.
 We provide rigorous instructional learning opportunities based on grade level standards.
-It is the goal of this program to provide all students we serve with the tools necessary to reach their full academic and personal potential.
+It is our goal to provide all students we serve with the tools necessary to reach their full academic and personal potential.

 How are students identified as GATE?

 Roseville City School District’s GATE identification process is based on the Otis Lennon School Ability Test (OLSAT).
 The OLSAT measures verbal comprehension, verbal reasoning, pictorial reasoning, figural reasoning, and quantitative reasoning and is used as one measurement to assess student GATE candidacy.

 Students who are GATE identified are provided a differentiated curriculum that may include extension activities, advanced literature review, independent investigations, enrichment support, and project development.
 Multiple opportunities are provided for acceleration, depth, and complexity in the core subject areas.